manwar/theweeklychallenge/content/blog/perl-weekly-challenge-074.md

 You are given a string `$S`.

-Write a script to print the series of first non-repeating character for the given string.
+Write a script to print the series of first non-repeating character (left -> right) for the given string.
 Print `#` if none found.

 ## Example 1